flaccid-wasteland/chef-solo-wrapper/README.md

     pacman -S git

-Also ensure that inetutils is installed so the hostname command is available for Ohai:
+Also ensure that inetutils is installed so the hostname command is available to Ohai:

 	pacman -S inetutils